-- > meet with customers outside of work or work-related activities - > make unnecessary physical contact with customers - do things of a personal nature for customers that they can do themselves, and if the customer does require help (for instance because of a disability) then only with their consent and his or her understanding of what is happening - > engage in or tolerate any bullying - > allow customers to use inappropriate language unchallenged - engage in favouritism or in singling out of "trouble-makers" - make sexually suggestive remarks or discriminatory comments about or to customers, even in jest - trivialise abuse - Iet allegations made by a customer go unrecorded or unaddressed, including any made against themselves.
+- meet with residents outside of work or work-related activities - make unnecessary physical contact with residents - do things of a personal nature for residents that they can do themselves, and if the resident does require help (for instance because of a disability) then only with their consent and his or her understanding of what is happening - engage in or tolerate any bullying - allow residents to use inappropriate language unchallenged - engage in favouritism or in singling out of "trouble-makers" - make sexually suggestive remarks or discriminatory comments about or to residents, even in jest - trivialise abuse - let allegations made by a resident go unrecorded or unaddressed, including any made against themselves.

-10.2 ISHA expects all staff to abide by the Code of Conduct in order to avoid situations where their actions could be mistakenly interpreted and perhaps lead to allegations of abuse.
+ISHA expects all staff to abide by the Code of Conduct in order to avoid situations where their actions could be mistakenly interpreted and perhaps lead to allegations of abuse.
 Good practice will reduce the possibility of anyone using their position to gain access to an adult at risk to abuse them.
-Staff must also ensure their actions are sensitive to customer needs.
+Staff must also ensure their actions are sensitive to resident needs.